 Women traveling abroad may have specific travel safety concerns.
 The Canadian Department of International Trade and Foreign Affairs published useful documentation on travel safety for women.
 We recommend that all female students, faculty, and staff review this information prior to going abroad.
 The documentation is available on the Canadian Department of International Trade and Foreign Affairs website.

 We consider the health, safety and well-being of our students of the utmost importance.
-The Director of Study Abroad receives world-wide information from security officials and multiple intelligence reports daily.
+The Executive Director of Global Affairs receives world-wide information from security officials and multiple intelligence reports daily.

-For the safety of students and faculty abroad, the Office of Study Abroad does NOT permit study abroad in countries under a U.S. Department of State issued Travel Warning.
+For the safety of students and faculty abroad, the Office of Global Affairs does NOT permit study abroad in countries under a U.S. Department of State issued Travel Warning.
 For a list of current travel warnings, please visit the U.S. Department of State’s Travel Warnings web page.

 - United States Department of State